 - Painting defects (peeling, bubbling, uneven application)

-- Fixture and fitting issues (doors, windows, cabinetry)
+- Fixtures and fittings (doors, windows, cabinetry)

-Other covered losses
+Other losses it can cover

 - Normal wear and tear — paint fading, carpet wearing, timber weathering

-- Defects you knew about before purchase
+- Defects you already knew about before buying

 - Has died or become incapacitated